-With that, I have on the line, William D. McConnaughy.
-He is a former IRS Revenue agent, beware, and has a Masters in taxation and is a CPA.
-So, he has got insider knowledge about how the IRS personnel think, or don’t think, what pressures they are under and how to work with them successfully.
+My guest, William D. McConnaughy, is a former IRS Revenue Agent, (beware!), has a Master’s in taxation, and is a CPA.
+So, he has insider knowledge about how IRS personnel think, or don’t think, what pressures they are under, and how to work with them successfully.

-Kelly: So, I think, Bill, you are on the line.
-Let’s talk about business liability, tax liability.
-I like things in threes and fives so let’s talk about the top five tax liability categories that you end up working on for businesses or the events that created it.
-Is it, you know, the long term capital gains and you get this big tax liability?
+Kelly: Bill, let’s talk about business tax liability.
+I like things in threes and fives so let’s talk about the top five business tax liability categories that you end up working on for businesses or the events that created it.
+Is it, you know, the long-term capital gains and you get this big tax liability?
 Is it an audit?
 I assume that employment tax withholding for compensation, that’s one of those things that you can’t do too much with, I would imagine, because that’s one of the most egregious events, right, that’s created but give me like top five things that you work on like for businesses.

-Kelly: So, that personal liability, the corporate vale, so to speak, payroll taxes pierce that for all officers, CEO, CFO, how deep does it go?
+Kelly: So, that personal liability, the corporate veil, so to speak, payroll taxes pierce that for all officers, CEO, CFO, how deep does it go?

 Kelly: Yes, because I remember when after I had read this, I was CEO of the company and I am the CPA as well, so I am kind of, you know, sensitive to that kind of stuff and so I remember, I think we were actually using Paychex at the time, and I remember it caused me to do further due diligence on paychecks to make sure that they were in fact sending those funds along, and I think it was kind of a challenge to get that information to prove that the deposits had actually been made.
 Is there any ideas that you have on how one can get that?